-Actual synchronized reserve event response is determined by final output minus initial output where final output is the largest output between 9 and 11 minutes after the start of the event, and initial output is the lowest output between one minute before and one minute after the start of the event.
-Cleared synchronized reserve resources are obligated to sustain their final output for the shorter of the length of the event or 30 minutes.
+Actual synchronized reserve event response is determined by final output minus initial output where final output is the largest output between 9 and 11 minutes after the start of the event, and initial output is the lowest output between one minute before the event and one minute after the event.81 Cleared synchronized reserve resources are obligated to sustain their final output for the shorter of the length of the event or 30 minutes.
 The owner of a cleared resource is penalized if it fails to perform during any synchronized reserve event lasting 10 minutes or longer, although the resource owner can use overperformance from another resource to offset those losses.
 As synchronized reserve resources are allowed 10 minutes to ramp up to their cleared output, performance penalties are not assessed for events lasting less than 10 minutes.

-Table 10-20 shows synchronized reserve event response compliance for events that lasted 10 minutes or longer, using only response from cleared synchronized reserves.
-In 2023, three events were 10 minutes or longer.
+Table 10-19 shows synchronized reserve event response compliance for events that lasted 10 minutes or longer, using only response from cleared synchronized reserves.
 In 2024, five events were 10 minutes or longer.
-Of those five reserve events, four were due to unit losses and one was due to low ACE.
 Of those five reserve events, only one was associated with a DCS event.
+In the first three months of 2025, one event was 10 minutes or longer.
+This one event was due to the loss of a unit and corresponded with a DCS event.
+There were zero events due to low ACE in the first three months of 2025.
 For all other DCS events, any associated reserve event lasted less than 10 minutes.

 Actual synchronized reserve response is the total increase in MW from all resources from the moment the spinning event is called to 10 minutes after.
-The overall response to spinning events was adequate or more than adequate to meet NERC requirements, in which the Reporting ACE must return to the lesser of zero and the value of the Reporting ACE before the disturbance that caused the event.
-PJM, in practice, not only corrects the Reporting ACE disturbance that led to the event but over corrects.
-In three of the five spinning events of 10 minutes or longer in 2024, the Reporting ACE recovered not just to the NERC required level of zero but overshot by over approximately 1,000 MW.
+The overall response to spinning events was adequate or more than adequate to meet NERC requirements, in which the Reporting ACE must return to the lesser of zero and the value of the Reporting ACE before the disturbance that caused the event.82 PJM, in practice, not only corrects the Reporting ACE disturbance that led to the event but over corrects.
+In the one spinning event lasting 10 or more minutes in the first three months of 2025, the Reporting ACE recovered not just to the NERC required level of zero but overshot by over approximately 1,000 MW.

-See PJM.
+81 See PJM.
 "PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.10 Settlements, Rev. 133 (Dec.
-17, 2024). ee PJM.
+17, 2024).
+82 See PJM.
 "PJM Manual 12: Balancing Operations," Rev. 54(Dec.
-17, 2024) Attachment D
+17, 2024) Attachment D.

-Table 10-20 Response compliance for synchronized reserve events 10 minutes or longer: 2023 through 202475
+Table 10-19 Response compliance for synchronized reserve events 10 minutes or longer by primary fuel and resource type, excluding over response: January 2024 through March 202583